01. English

 Directions:

 Cast on 32 sts, close to round.
-Knit in st st, decreasing 2 sts on every 5h round like this: k to last 3 sts of the (4th) round, ssk, k1; on new round: k1, k2tog.
+Knit in st st, decreasing 2 sts on every 5th round like this: k to last 3 sts of the (4th) round, ssk, k1; on new round: k1, k2tog.
 Keep decreasing until there are 22 sts left.
 Knit another round of st st after last decrease round.

 Next round: k16 (right mitten) / k6 (left mitten), place first marker, m1, k1, place second marker, m1, k to end of round.
-Work next 3 rounds in st st. On next round, k to first marker, m1, k to second marker, m1, k to end of round [2 sts increased].
+Work next 3 rounds in st st. On next round, k to first marker, slip marker, m1, k to second marker, m1, slip marker, k to end of round [2 sts increased].
 Keep knitting in st st increasing 2 sts every 4th round until there are 30 sts.
 After completing last increase round, knit another 3 rounds in st st.

 On next round, k to first marker, slip next 9 sts (thumb stitches) onto scrap yarn, k to end of round (remove the stitch markers).
 Keep knitting in st st for about 2 in (5 cm) and bind off loosely.